Operation Searchlight: Dhaka

 The 10th EBR, called "National Service Battalion" had a few trainers under the command of Lt.
 Col Moyeeduddin Ahmed, a Bengali officer.
-2,500 EPR troops were attached with the EPR HQ (the 13th, 15th and 16th wings, plus the EPR HQ wing and signals wing) at Pilkhana.
+2,500 EPR troops were attached with the EPR HQ (the 13th, 15th and 16th wings, plus the EPR HQ wing) at Pilkhana.
 Each EPR wing contained 3 companies, although most EPR troops were at Pilkhana, 2 companies were deployed in Mirpur, two at the President house and one at the Governor house in the city.

 W. Pakistani Brig.
 Nissar Ahmad Khan was the director general of all EPR while Lt.
 Col. Anwar Hossain Shah (W. Pakistani) commanded EPR Dhaka sector troops.
 The Rajarbag police line housed at least 2,000 armed police.
 2nd EBR (C.O: Lt.
 Col. Rakib – Bengali) was at Joydebpur to the north of Dhaka, with one company in Tangail and one at Mymensying and a small detachment at Gazipur.
 EPR 2nd wing HQ (C.O – Capt.
 Qamar Abbas – W. Pakistani) was also at Mymensingh, containing no Bengali officers.